 Discounted fees for 6 — 16 years, seniors over 65 yrs., secondary and

 University students upto 26 years of age

-Surprising discovery includes bones of fishes and animals, and shells of oysters and snails.
-These discoveries testify the richness of local food habits.
+Surprising discovery includes bones of fishes and animals and shells of oysters and snails.
+These discoveries testify to the richness of local food habits.

 Related Links :

 http://in.youtube.com/watch?v=TGAMtzrJBwA: Find out great views of the Prague Castle in this video!
 You will be fascinated by the exquisite architecture of the palace, the home of what was once counted among the most powerful European monarchy.